-Arrangements have been made with each of DTC, Euroclear and Clearstream to facilitate initial issuance of the bonds.
+Arrangements have been made with each of DTC, Euroclear and Clearstream to facilitate initial issuance of the Bonds.
 Transfers within DTC, Euroclear and Clearstream will be in accordance with the usual rules and operating procedures of the relevant system.
-Cross-market transfers between investors who hold or who will hold any series of bonds through DTC and investors who hold or will hold any series of bonds through the respective depositaries of Euroclear and Clearstream.
+Cross-market transfers between investors who hold or who will hold any series of Bonds through DTC and investors who hold or will hold any series of Bonds through Euroclear or Clearstream will be effected in DTC through the respective depositaries of Euroclear and Clearstream.